 “It is now more than a year since the closure of the Edington Hospital and, as we head into what will potentially be the worst ever Winter for the NHS, there is still no prospect of the ward re-opening any time soon.

-“Residents and campaigners have worked tirelessly to maintain a focus on re-opening the hospital, but they have been let down by the Health Secretary.
-His answer to my latest question provided no new information, only more empty platitudes.
+“Residents and campaigners have worked tirelessly to maintain a focus on re-opening the hospital.
+But the Health Secretary’s answer to my latest question provided no new information.

 “Dealing with the recruitment and retention challenges facing NHS Lothian is key to ensuring vital community assets like the Edington have a future.
 The Health Secretary must do more to help NHS Lothian tackle these problems and get staff in place where they are needed.”